 To do that, use the reverse-chronological format.
 It shows your most recent experience first.

-Employ professional fonts like Arial and Cambria.
+Employ professional resume fonts like Arial and Cambria.
 Use big headings and negative space to backlight your best features.

 As a finishing touch, save your interior design resume as a PDF.
 MS Word file resumes can turn to kitsch in transit.

 Pro Tip: Double check the job offer to make sure it doesn't reject interior designer resume PDFs.
 Some do.

 Need other ideas to elevate your resume?
 Check out the template for an interior designer resume up top.
 Then, see this guide: "3 Resume Formats: How to Choose the Best One [Examples]"